smythemm/Text-Matching/README.md

 # Text Matching

-Please add Azure data (202111.csv etc) to data/Azure folder & Sample Data for AWS Private and Confidential.xlsx to data/
+Please add Azure data (202111.csv etc) to data/Azure folder & Sample Data for AWS Private and Confidential.xlsx to data/, since the file greater than 25M cannot be uploaded

 If cannot run, please check the data path & whethere the packages have been installed